-Click on a charter school, school district or county to see more information.
-Zoom in for more detail.
-To see information at the county level, ensure the school district filter is turned off.
+Turn filters on or off and zoom in for more detail.
+For example, to see information at the county level, ensure the school district filters are turned off.

 Although charter schools are considered public schools, they are exempt from many of the state’s statutory and regulatory mandates required for traditional public school systems.
 These exemptions include:

-For a more complete list of the differences between charter school and traditional public schools, see the full comparison.
+For a more complete list of the differences between charter school and traditional public schools, see the complete comparison.

 Charter schools are governed by privately managed boards of trustees that vary in number and who may set their own rules of operation.
 Charter trustees may have little or no connection to or accountability to the taxpayers in the communities whose students they serve and may sit on multiple charter boards.